ianstormtaylor/superstruct/Readme.md

 }
 ```

-Superstruct can also handle coercion of your data before validating it, for example to mix in default values (or trimming, parsing, sanitizing, etc.):
+Superstruct can also handle coercion of your data before validating it, for example to mix in default values:

 ```ts
 import { assert, coerce, object, number, string, defaulted } from 'superstruct'